Comment on page

 Similarly, to run this without the display enabled:

-The VNC client provided by CCV is the best way to launch GUI applications on Oscar, including Matlab.
-From the terminal emulator in VNC use the
+The Open OnDemand desktop app is the best way to launch GUI applications on Oscar, including Matlab.
+Open a terminal in your session and load the version of Matlab needed.
+Then use the

 Here is a snapshot of what it looks like: